LACMIP/emu/docs/_documentation/cataloging.md

 # Introduction

-If you are new to LACMIP's cataloging workflow, review this section before beginning to create new catalog records.
+If you are new to LACMIP's cataloging workflow, review this section before creating new catalog records, as well as the comprehensive documentation for the [Catalogue module]({{ site.baseurl }}/documentation/catalogue/).

-## Introduction to the Catalogue module
-If you are new to EMu, please review documentation for the [Catalogue module]({{ site.baseurl }}/documentation/catalogue/) before proceeding.

-## Understanding the ID tag
+## Anatomy of an ID tag

 {% include figure image_path="/assets/images/cataloging_idtag2020.jpg" alt="image of ID tag" caption="Figure showing a blank specimen identification tag.
 Each highlighted area corresponds to a step or field in the cataloging workflow, explained in more depth below." %}